professorbibaud/deathnuts.rip/README.md

 ## Welcome to the dank zone.

-This is part creative-communication-method, part good-use-of-the-domain-we-already-know.
+This is part creative-communication-method, part good-use-of-the-domain-we-already-own.

 #### Important things to note:

 - This is made through Github
 - To edit it you will need a Github account (if you don't have one already I can walk you through it!)
 - Once you're all set up, you will have full control over the (deathnuts) universe.